codefuse-ai/Awesome-Code-LLM/README.md

 - "An exploration of the effect of quantisation on energy consumption and inference time of StarCoder2" [2024-11] [[paper](https://arxiv.org/abs/2411.12758)]

+- "ACECode: A Reinforcement Learning Framework for Aligning Code Efficiency and Correctness in Code Language Models" [2024-12] [[paper](https://arxiv.org/abs/2412.17264)]

 ### Robustness

 - "Beyond Accuracy: Evaluating Self-Consistency of Code Large Language Models with IdentityChain" [2023-10] [[paper](https://arxiv.org/abs/2310.14053)]